-North Carolina requires a license from the Department of Agriculture and Consumer Services for boarding kennels, pet shops, and dealers.
-Breeders who breed more than the offspring of five canine or feline females per year are considered dealers and must be licensed.
-The Animal Welfare Section handles inspections and enforcement.
+North Carolina requires a license from the Department of Agriculture and Consumer Services for anyone operating as a dealer, pet shop, kennel, or animal shelter.
+Under North Carolina General Statutes Chapter 19A, Article 3, a person becomes a dealer requiring a license when they breed more than the offspring of five canine or feline females per year.
+The Animal Welfare Section of the NC Department of Agriculture and Consumer Services handles licensing, inspections, and enforcement of these requirements.

 Regulatory Agency: North Carolina Department of Agriculture and Consumer Services, Animal Welfare Section